What Are Hashimoto’s Flare-Ups?

 Jittery sensations, nervous energy, or an uncomfortable rush are also associated with the excess release of thyroid hormone from your thyroid gland.

-These symptoms can make it difficult to sleep, may result in a slight tremor of your hands, and make relaxing very difficult.
+These symptoms can make it difficult to sleep, may result in a slight tremor in your hands, and make relaxing very difficult.

 They aren’t very common with a flare-up but they can occur.